GSA-TTS/touchpoints-site/index.md

     </strong>
     <p>
       Worried about PRA compliance?
       Now you don't have to!
-With touchpoints, you can fast track OMB approval in as little as 10 days.
+With Touchpoints, you can fast track OMB approval in as little as 10 days.
     </p>
   </div>